Puzzles

-Through the years, I’ve encountered many intriguing math puzzles and interesting math problems (some not closely related to the research fields I work in).
+Through the years, I’ve encountered many fun math puzzles.
 I wish I had kept track of them, so I could share them with others!

-That’s why I’ve decided to start listing some of my favorites here.
+That’s why I’ve decided to start listing some of my them here.
 While I may not be the best at solving these kinds of puzzles (far from it), I always enjoy giving them a try, and hope you do too!
+Many of these puzzles I heard from friends and colleagues.

 None of these problems are easy; the ones I think are particularly difficult I mark with a (*).